MatteuSan/himig/.github/CONTRIBUTING.md

 5. Create a pull request.
 6. Wait for the pull request to be reviewed.
     - If the pull request is approved, the pull request will be merged into the main branch.
 7. 🎉 Congratulations!
-You've successfully contributed to Gaia.
+You've successfully contributed to himig

 ## Details on Contributing
 ### Contributing Scopes